onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

 Since currently color theme still not implemented, and the infoview-app is hard coded with a light theme as lean4web, it's recommended using a light theme temporally.
+And the font used in infoview-app is hardcoded to [Julia Mono](https://juliamono.netlify.app/) hence it's also recommended temporally to set the font as Julia Mono.

 For improving performance, the lean language protocol server will not start immediately after opening a lean project, it will start while the editor gains focus, for example switching to another app and then switching back.